-There is a strong association between annual cumulative lake area and the summer SAM index (Fig. 10), suggesting that iceshelf wide annual variations in lake area cover are influenced by large-scale climate variability.
-Phases of the SAM naturally oscillate on a multi-decadal timescale (Picard et al., 2007), possibly explaining the observed multi-year phases between periods of low and high lake area coverage (Fig. 8).
-When SAM is in a positive phase, air temperatures are typically higher over the Antarctic Peninsula and lower over the rest of the continent, whilst the reverse is the case during a negative SAM phase (Marshall & Thompson, 2016; Turner et al., 2020).
+There is a strong association between annual cumulative lake area and the summer SAM index (Fig. 10), suggesting that annual ice-shelf-wide variations in lake area cover are influenced by large-scale climate variability.
+Phases of the SAM naturally oscillate on a multi-decadal timescale (Picard et al., 2007), possibly explaining the observed multiyear phases between periods of low and high lake area coverage (Fig. 8).
+When SAM is in a positive phase, air temperatures are typically higher over the Antarctic Peninsula and lower over the rest of the continent, whilst the reverse is the case during a negative SAM phase (Marshall and Thompson, 2016; Turner et al., 2020).
 Our results broadly support this relationship, as observed by the statistically significant negative correlation between lake area and summer SAM index (Fig. 10).
-For example, the seven-year period between 2006 and 2013, which was largely characterised by positive summer SAM indexes, coincided with low annual cumulative surface meltwater coverage.
+For example, the 7-year period between 2006 and 2013, which was largely characterised by positive summer SAM indexes, coincided with low annual cumulative surface meltwater coverage.
 The only year during this period with a negative summer SAM index (where we would expect slightly warmer temperatures) was in 2009/10.
-This melt season had the highest cumulative lake area of this seven-year period, suggesting that the summer SAM index is linked to melt rates on an annual basis.
+This melt season had the highest cumulative lake area of this 7year period, suggesting that the summer SAM index is linked to melt rates on an annual basis.
 This wider climatic control on SGL formation suggests that the AIS has an abundance of basins within which meltwater can be accommodated, resulting in a linear relationship between melt rates and SGLs (Fig. 9).
 This may not necessarily be the case in other regions of Antarctica, where steeper topography may limit the number and size of depressions able to host meltwater, thus resulting in enhanced surface runoff and a non-linear relationship between melt and SGL area.

 There was high variability in the austral summer SAM index from 2013-2020, ranging from -1.75 in 2016/17 to 3.69 in 2014/15.
-In general, lake areas followed the broad pattern we would expect based on their association with the SAM throughout this time period, with the main exception of the 2014/15 melt season.
+In general, lake areas followed the broad pattern we would expect based on their association with the SAM throughout this time period, with the main exception being the 2014/15 melt season.
 Large lakes formed during this melt season, despite there being a negative SAM and low melt rates predicted by RACMO.
-Greater than expected meltwater ponding in this year can be explained by enhanced scouring of the ice shelf surface by strong katabatic winds.
-Following a snowfall event in late November 2014, large areas of low-albedo blue ice were exposed on the ice shelf by mid-December (Fig. 11a,b), suggesting strong wind-scouring throughout the first half of December.
-Between the 21st and 28th of December, the ice shelf was transformed from being almost entirely lake-free to widely covered by SGLs (Fig. 11c).
+Greater-than-expected meltwater ponding during this melt season can be explained by enhanced scouring of the ice shelf surface by strong katabatic winds.
+Following a snowfall event in late November 2014, large areas of low-albedo blue ice were exposed on the ice shelf by mid-December (Fig. 11a, b), suggesting strong wind scouring throughout the first half of December.
+Between 21 and 28 December, the ice shelf was transformed from being almost entirely lake-free to widely covered by SGLs (Fig. 11c).
 The following melt season, by contrast, snow cover persisted across most of the ice shelf throughout December (Fig. 11e), meaning any meltwater could be accommodated within the firn pack rather than ponding as surface water.

 Figure 11.
 Landsat 8 images showing the evolution of the ice shelf surface to the east of the Fisher Massif in the 2014/15 (a-c) and 2015/16 (d-f) melt seasons.
+Landsat images are courtesy of the U.S. Geological Survey (https://earthexplorer.usgs.gov/, last access: 31 March 2021).